 Will it be treated as a common flu tomorrow?
 Will we soon be able to clone organs in a test tube and simply replace the old, less functional organs?
 And do we know at birth of a child, which diseases he will have in the course of his life and at what age he could pass away?
 Silicon Valley is working overtime.
 Apple, Google and IBM, are all interested in us, the human being.
 'Quantify yourself' it is buzzing through the streets of San Jose to Mountain View, and from Fremont to Saratoga.
 They all see changes for the future for mapping and monitoring of our most valuable asset: our body.
 And intervening in time, if needed.

 "Apple, Google and IBM, are all interested in us, the human being.
 'Quantify yourself' it is buzzing through the streets of San Jose to Mountain View, and from Fremont to Saratoga".
 Eddy van Heel

-Apps to keep us fit, chips to detect cancer, heart irregularities can be sent directly to our physician and a biometric route map to remind us if and when we are getting a disease.
-And an organ is already made to replace the old one.
-All about that to achieve one goal: growing old by staying fit, healthy and happy as long as possible.
+Apps to keep us fit, chips to detect cancer, heart irregularities can be sent directly to our physician, a biometric route map to remind us if and when we are getting a disease and an organ is already made to replace the old one.
+All that to achieve one goal: growing old by staying fit, healthy and happy as long as possible.
 In the near future Steve Jobs would still be alive and his Apple Watch will detect cancer cells in the body, even before there is a tumour.
 And that time is closer than we do think.
 Nostradamus predicted it all in his Les Propheties in 1555: at the beginning of the 21st century we will be able to clone our own organs.
 Stem cell examination also shows that this will not take much longer.
-Will it soon possible to determine our own destiny?
+Will it soon be possible to determine our own destiny?
 Should we become again as old as Noah in 2390 AD?
 God knew it then and He will know it now.
-For now I remain with the following words: enjoy life, enjoy each other and continue to do this as long as possible.
+For now, I remain with the following words: enjoy life, enjoy each other and continue to do this as long as possible.